Did Beethoven give his pieces the wrong tempo? | DW | 27.01.2021

 Musicians have often found it difficult to keep pace with some of Beethoven's maddeningly fast symphonies.
 But could they be based on a mistake?

-Musical successes are subject to a simple yet sophisticated system: hit producers know what tempo a song must have, how major and minor keys affect listening behavior, and how long the song can and must be at most.
+Today's musical successes are subject to a simple yet sophisticated system: Hit producers know what tempo a song must have, how major and minor keys affect listening behavior, and how long the song can and must be at most.
 Behind the former global successes of the likes of Britney Spears, for example, is an entire hit production machine whose processes always follow the same patterns.
 What's in the charts is rarely there by chance.

-Coincidence shapes the 1980s: an accidentally open microphone picked up Phil Collins' drums and created a new sound.
+Coincidence shapes the 1980s: An accidentally live microphone picked up Phil Collins' drums and created a new sound

 Coincidences in music are completely common.
 It's important to keep that in mind given the current discussion about whether the tempos of the symphonies of one of the greatest composers in history are based on a mishap.